OpenMW-Mod-Collection/FollowerDetectionUtil/README.md

 # Follower Detection Util (OpenMW)

-Mod library for convenient follower tracking.
+Mod library for centralized and convenient follower tracking.

 ***If you're a player, this is just a dependency for other mods.
 It doesn't do anything on its own.***